Punpun River: Course

 Many towns such as Sigori are located on the banks of the river.

 Tributaries

 The main tributaries of the Punpun are – the Butane, the Madar and the Mohar.

 Other features

 The 200 km long river is mostly rainfed and carries little water in the dry season.
 However, during rains, the Punpun often causes heavy flood damages east of Patna city.
 The catchment area of the Punpun is 8530 km2.
 Agricultural area in the Punpun basin is about 5000 km2.
 The average annual rainfall for the basin is 1181 mm.

 Religious significance

-This river is mentioned in the Vayu and the Padma Puranas in connection with Gaya Mahatmya as the punah-punah (again and again) of which Pun-Pun is the colloquial form.
-The river might have been called by this name because it was frequently in spate.
-The Puranas interpret the word punah-punah in a spiritual sense that sins are removed again and again by offering oblations to forefathers in the river.
+The Punpun river is believed to have originated with the blessings of Brahma.